trove-app/trove/tasks/tasks-prd-design-system.md

   - [ ] 9.5 Document dark mode usage with @media queries
   - [ ] 9.6 Add contribution guidelines

-Ready to start with the next incomplete task: **2.4 Create component development guidelines focusing on Tailwind v4 usage**.
-This will create the organized foundation for our component library with proper Tailwind utility classes and component patterns.
+Ready to start with the next incomplete task: **3.1 Create base Text component with size variants using Tailwind**.
+This will begin building our actual component library with typography components.